Coffs Harbour

 Population growth drivers in Coffs Harbour are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Coffs Harbour is around 28,498, reflecting a 5.2% increase since the 2021 Census which reported a population of 27,089.
-This growth was inferred from AreaSearch's estimation of the resident population at 27,827 in June 2024, based on ABS ERP data release and an additional 629 validated new addresses since the Census date.
-This results in a density ratio of 618 persons per square kilometer.
-The suburb's growth rate of 5.2% since census is within 0.3 percentage points of its SA3 area (5.5%).
-Overseas migration contributed approximately 68.0% of overall population gains during recent periods.
-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+As of Feb 2026, the estimated population of the suburb of Coffs Harbour is around 28,498.
+This reflects an increase of 1,409 people since the 2021 Census, which reported a population of 27,089.
+The change is inferred from AreaSearch's estimate of the resident population at 27,827 following examination of the latest ERP data release by the ABS in June 2024 and an additional 629 validated new addresses since the Census date.
+This level of population equates to a density ratio of 618 persons per square kilometer.
+The suburb's 5.2% growth since census positions it within 0.3 percentage points of the SA3 area (5.5%).
+Population growth for the area was primarily driven by overseas migration, contributing approximately 68.0% of overall population gains during recent periods.

-For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on aggregated SA2-level projections, the suburb is expected to increase by 4,083 persons to 2041, reflecting a gain of 12.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Future population trends project an above median growth of national non-metropolitan areas, with the suburb expected to increase by 4,082 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 12.0% in total over the 17 years.

 Frequently Asked Questions - Population